appold-mayfair/sundial_docs/technical-spec/C-considerations/0-chapter.rst

 ========================================

-This appendix chapter describes some considerations that we have taken into account while designing and implementing the Midgard protocol.
+This appendix chapter describes some considerations that we have taken into account while designing and implementing the Sundial protocol.